liamckenna/LEE_SPEAK/content/pokeleef/volume-i/chapter-2.md

 #### I hate being pitied.

 The woman at the front desk saw me crying and offered to heal my pokémon entirely for free.
-As much as I hate taking handouts, she is saving me like ₽600, which is at least a whole pokeball.
+As much as I hate taking handouts, she was saving me like ₽600, which is at least a whole pokeball.

 {{< screenshot src="/images/pokeleef/volume-i/chapter-2/1.1.png" scale="2.88" >}}